 Characteristics in cannabis strains

-The internet is rife with sites that claim this cannabis terpene can treat everything from neuropathic pain, vascular dementia, Alzheimer’s disease, and tumor growth.
-However tempting it is to believe these claims, it’s important to be wary of unsubstantiated claims that promise beta-caryophyllene can cure or treat serious medical conditions.
-Nonetheless, β-caryophyllene has been shown to contribute to beneficial health-related experiences through the entourage effect.
+The internet is rife with sites that claim this cannabis terpene can treat everything.
+However tempting it is to believe these claims, it’s important to be wary of unsubstantiated claims that promise beta-caryophyllene can cure or treat medical conditions.
+Nonetheless, β-caryophyllene has been shown to contribute to beneficial experiences through the entourage effect.
 The top 20 cannabis terpenes give particular strains their unique profiles and characteristics.

 Entourage effect

-Originally proposed in 1999, the entourage effect describes a mechanism by which other compounds in cannabis, such as terpenes and flavonoids, act synergistically with cannabinoids to modulate the overall psychoactive and therapeutic effects of the plant through the blood-brain barrier [5].
+Originally proposed in 1999, the entourage effect describes a mechanism by which other compounds in cannabis, such as terpenes and flavonoids, act synergistically with cannabinoids to modulate the overall psychoactive and other effects of the plant [5].

-The CB1 and CB2 receptors determine much of the effects of the plant, yet a key role of the entourage effect is one that may help to reduce anxiety, bolster pain relief, or inhibit inflammation, depending on the strain in question [5].
-More research is needed to more accurately determine these potential effects.
+The CB1 and CB2 receptors determine much of the effects of the plant, yet more research is needed to more accurately determine these potential effects.

 Beta-caryophyllene strains